KDISim/CheckConsolidate/readme.md

 ## Readme file for CheckConsolidate.sln

+Perform the Nuget consolidate check on build server (command line)

+Add it to your build by using  the Command Line task

 ### Use as command line tool in TFS/VSTS build

 1. Insert two command line prompt tasks